Mother’s boyfriend arrested in killing of California girl, 8 – KION546

 The missing person report led Hayward police to arrest Johnson on a warrant stemming from a case of child abuse in Alameda County last year, police said.

-Statements Johnson made to Hayward police prompted them to ask for assistance from the Merced Police Department, which served a search warrant at the house in Merced where Jackson resides, they said.
+Statements Johnson made to Hayward police prompted them to ask for assistance from the Merced Police Department, which served a search warrant at the house in Merced where Jackson lives, they said.

 Merced police found Sophia’s body in a bathtub, inside a locked bathroom, according to court documents.